 With the help of “First Magnitude,” amateur star-gazers can examine the night sky and find more objects to view more quickly.
 They’ll also be able to better appreciate just what they’re seeing.
 The book is very easy to read.
 While it is 230 pages long, it could be read from cover to cover in just a few hours.
 Many readers will want to go through the book slowly, though, reading a chapter and then using their telescopes to observe the objects before going on to discover more.

-Overall, “First Magnitude” is a helpful, fascinating book that makes a great addition to any beginner’s astronomy library and could easily be the only book that a novice requires to begin using their telescopes.
+Overall, “First Magnitude” is a helpful, fascinating book that makes a great addition to any beginner’s astronomy library.
+It could easily be the only book that a novice requires to begin using their telescopes.